kfrey-idm/emodpy-hiv/docs/emod/software-inputs.rst

 ==============

 The |IDM_l| provides collections of climate and demographics files for many different locations in the world for download on GitHub.
-For instructions, see :doc:`install-overview`.
 Some input files were prepared using CIESIN Gridded Population of the World (GPW) population distribution and a corresponding spatial resolution grid (for example, 2.5 arc minutes) to define the initial population and extent of the nodes for country-wide input files.
 Therefore, the naming convention